The Common Program of the People's Republic of China 1949-1954

 The inaugural election orchestrated by the CCP occurred in the late 1931 within the Chinese Soviet Republic.
 This election law delineated voter eligibility by social class, excluding various groups ranging from those deemed to exploit labor to merchants, along with individuals affiliated with the Nationalist Party.
 Voting was conducted openly with raised hands, and a plurality was requisite for victory.
 The basis of the 1953 election laws wasn't drawn from the Nationalist system or its pre-1949 voting trials but rather from the Soviet model.
 The most significant departure from previous Chinese electoral practices in the 1953 system was the adoption of "single-candidate elections," a concept directly borrowed from Soviet election legislation.
 This innovation, where only one candidate was put forward for each available position, effectively turned elections from a selection process into a mere ratification of candidates already chosen through alternative methods.

-On January 13, 1953, the regime announces that at the end of that year the first election for the National People’s Congress (NPC) will be held.
+On January 13, 1953, the regime announced that at the end of that year the first election for the National People’s Congress (NPC) will be held.
 This NPC will be a legislature parliament.
 See also Article 12 .
-On March 1, 1953 the first election law is enacted.
-It states, every citizen of the PRC who has reached the age of 18 shall have the right to elect and to be elected, irrespective of nationality or race, sex, profession, social origin, religious belief, education, property holdings, or length of residence.
+On March 1, 1953 the first election law was enacted.
+It stated, every citizen of the PRC who has reached the age of 18 shall have the right to elect and to be elected, irrespective of nationality or race, sex, profession, social origin, religious belief, education, property holdings, or length of residence.
 Women shall have the right to elect and to be elected on equal terms with men.
-However, The following shall have no right to elect and to be elected: (1) Elements of the landlord class whose status has not yet been changed according to law; (2) Counterrevolutionaries who have been deprived of political rights according to law; (3) Others who have been deprived of political rights according to law ( (for example all Buddhists unless their organizations were members of the government sponsored Buddhist Association (see Article 5) and their individual political behaviour was beyond doubt.); and, (4) Mentally deficient persons
+However, the following shall have no right to elect and to be elected: (1) Elements of the landlord class whose status has not yet been changed according to law; (2) Counterrevolutionaries who have been deprived of political rights according to law; (3) Others who have been deprived of political rights according to law (for example all Buddhists unless their organizations were members of the government sponsored Buddhist Association (see Article 5) and their individual political behaviour was beyond doubt.); and, (4) Mentally deficient persons

 The elections scheduled for 1954 were postponed due to the unavailability of the national census results.
 Eventually, when the census revealed a population exceeding 600 million, 323 million individuals received voting cards.